stequoy/Disney-movies-manager/README.md

 # Disney Movie Database Application

 Welcome to the Disney Movie Database Application repository.
 This project is a GUI application for organizing and managing a database of Disney movies.
+You are welcome to read the [report](https://drive.google.com/file/d/1I9WBQ-nnEvCtUhNwwyCRp0R-Wonkr5Si/view?usp=sharing) if you want to learn more.

 ## Project Description